-Three indicators namely; Percentage of Decree of divorce issued by the Registrar within 14 days of finalisation of the divorce, Percentage of domestic violence protection orders submitted by a court Clerk to the SAPS or Sheriff within 24 hours from the time the order is granted by the court and Percentage of domestic violence protection orders served by the Clerk via email within 24 hours from the time the order is granted by the court and more the time the order is granted by the court were introduced.
+Three indicators namely; Percentage of Decree of divorce issued by the Registrar within 14 days of finalisation of the divorce, Percentage of domestic violence protection orders submitted by a court Clerk to the SAPS or Sheriff within 24 hours from the time the order is granted by the court and Percentage of domestic violence protection orders served by the Clerk via email within 24 hours from the time the order is granted by the court were introduced.
 These indicators were developed to monitor and improve service delivery in divorce matters and protection of vulnerable persons.
 The Department plan to reach a performance level of 97% on all the three indicators over the MTEF.